KenKundert/avendesora/doc/overview.rst

 Alt-F2 (Run Command).
 You can get the same functionality from other window managers by installing and assigning *dmenu* to a keyboard shortcut.

+If you use the :ref:`browse command <browse command>` on an account without a *urls* field, *Avendesora* will try to find one in the *discovery* field (it looks for URLs given to an instance of *RecognizeURL*, however it can get complicated if there is more than one instance of *RecognizeURL*.
+In such cases it is generallybetter to explicitly specify *urls*.

 The *discovery* field is used to recognize that this is the account to use when *Avendesora* is asked to login into the *virginamerica.com* site.
 Notice that several URLs are given to RecognizeURL(), this is necessary when the website allows you to login using different domain names.
 RecognizeURL() is a variant of RecognizeTitle() that is attuned to the titles generated by browsers that have been configured to place the URL in the window title bar.
 This makes it more robust in this particular case.
-Also notice that the expected protocol is given with the URLs (https).
-In this way, *Avendesora* will refuse to send your login credentials if the connection is not encrypted using https protocol.
+Also notice that the expected protocol (https) is given with the URLs.
+In this way, *Avendesora* will refuse to send your login credentials if the connection is not encrypted using the https protocol.
 The final argument to RecognizeURL() is the script that logs you in.
-In this case the script specifies that the value of the email field should be typed into the browser, followed by a tab, then the passcode, then a return.
+In this case the script specifies that the value of the email field should be entered into the browser, followed by a tab, then the passcode, then a return.

 It is possible to configure account discovery to support several secrets.
 To do so, place the recognizers in a list and specify different scripts for each.
 For